Augie-Environmental-Studies/resources/README.md

 > I realized that
 > [Augie Gardens website](https://augie-environmental-studies.github.io/gardens/)
 > looks better with the background removed because
+> this not only makes it easier to read the text
-> this emphasizes the sunflower and the bee.
+> on the website, but also emphasizes the sunflower and the bee.

 ![sunflower](./images/sunflower.png)